-Tremors vibrated the earth with every step Jolly took toward the forest.
-Jill lagged, as she took care to count her steps.
-Jackie took off in a dead run.
-He lunged into the air, and landed in a squat, gloved hands and busted sneakers smacking down on the grass.
+Jolly lumbered toward the forest.
+Born blind, Jill lagged behind and counted her steps.
+Jackie took off in a dead run and lunged into the air.
+His gloved hands and busted sneakers smacked down on the grass.
+The world rattled.
+Earthquake.

-Hopper fell from the elm, straight into a heap of prickly bushes.
+Hopper fell into a heap of prickly bushes.
 “Ah!
 Fuck!”

-Jill snorted in his direction.
+Jill shook her finger in his direction.
 “Serves your lazy ass right.”

-Jolly stomped the distance to his siblings, the biggest dot in a three-point line.
-He never spoke much, but the idea of fighting a bunch of humans weighed on him in a way that life on the farm didn’t.
-He grumbled and sank into a lunge, like a runner in preparation for a gunshot.
+Jolly never spoke much, but the idea of fighting weighed on him in a way that life on the farm didn’t.
+He sank into a lunge, like a runner in preparation for a gunshot.

 Peter flattened himself against the elm.
 “I know where she is.”

-“What…” Hopper surfaced from the prickly bushes, and pulled off his beanie, revealing a mess of oily red curls.
+“What…” Hopper surfaced from the prickly bushes, pulled off his beanie, and rubbed his mess of oily red curls.
 “What’s going on?
 I fell asleep—why is everyone mad?”